sjm446/ai-on-eks/website/docs/infra/inference-ready-cluster.md

 - **Autoscaling**: Karpenter-based node autoscaling for cost optimization

-The cluster is specifically designed to work seamlessly with the AI on EKS [Inferece Charts](../../blueprints/inference/inference-charts.md), providing a complete end-to-end solution for deploying inference workloads.
+The cluster is specifically designed to work seamlessly with the AI on EKS [Inference Charts](../../blueprints/inference/inference-charts.md), providing a complete end-to-end solution for deploying inference workloads.

 ## Resources